openhab/openhab1-addons/bundles/binding/org.openhab.binding.insteonhub/README.md

 # Insteon Hub Binding

-DO NOT USE THIS BINDING.
-The InsteonHub binding is outdated and no longer supported.
-Use the InsteonPLM binding instead.
+>DO NOT USE THIS BINDING.
+It is no longer supported, and has been replaced by the Insteon binding

 ## Introduction